The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Loewner--Kufarev energy

 Using the definition of $\tilde{\rho}$, we therefore get

 and this implies $g_s^{\tilde{\rho}} = g_{t(s)}^\rho$. \end{proof}

 One should thus view $\tilde{\rho}$ as a time-reparametrization of $\rho$ and the solution to the Loewner equation associated with the measure $\tilde \rho$ is a reparametrization of the solution associated to $\rho$.
-The invariance property of the Loewner-Kufarev energy suggests that it is intrinsic to the foliation (once we know that finite energy measures generate foliations) and does not depend on the time-parametrization.
+This invariance property of the Loewner--Kufarev energy suggests that the energy is intrinsic to the foliation (once we know that finite energy measures generate foliations) and does not depend on the particular time-parametrization.
 This is further reflected in the energy duality Theorem~\ref{thm:main} expressing $S_+$ in terms of the winding function.

 \begin{lemma} If $S_+(\rho) <\infty$, then for every $z \in \overline{\m D} \smallsetminus \{0\}$ we have $\tau(z) < \infty$. \end{lemma}

 \begin{proof} We claim that there exists $\vare > 0$ such that for all $t \ge 0$, $L(\rho_t) < \vare$ implies $\min_{\t} \nu_t^2(\t) > 1/4\pi$.
 Indeed, suppose without loss in generality that $\nu_t^2(0) \le 1/4\pi$.
 Then by the mean value theorem and that $\rho_t \in \mc M_1(S^1)$, there is $\t_0$ such that $\nu_t^2(\t_0) \ge 1/2\pi$ and we obtain easily by interpolating linearly $\nu_t$ on $[0,\t_0]$ that $L(\rho_t) \ge (3-2\sqrt 2)/16\pi^2 = : \vare$.
 Let $E:=\{t \ge 0 : L(\rho_t) > \vare \}$.
 For $t \notin E$ the Poisson integral of $\rho_t$ is continuous on $\overline{\m D}$ and by the maximum principle, $P_{\m D}[\rho_t] \ge 1/4\pi$.